algosup/2024-2025-project-2-serious-game-team-6/Documents/QualityAssurance/testPlan.md

 ### 2-Product-Overview

-The project is a **serious game about ecology** developed using the **Godot Engine**, designed to educate and engage users on critical environmental topics.
+The project is a **serious game about climate change** developed using the **Godot Engine**, designed to educate and engage users on critical environmental topics.

 The game incorporates **dynamic ecosystem simulations**, **mission-based gameplay**, and **educational content** to raise awareness about issues such as **climate change**, **pollution**, and **sustainable living**.